-White Ohio policeman kills black boy, 13, armed with BB gun
+White Ohio policeman kills black teen armed with BB gun

 Braxton told the paper that King was shot four or five times, asking "Why didn't they tase him?"

-A grand jury will ultimately decide whether the officer should face criminal charges, the police chief said.
+A grand jury will ultimately decide whether the officer should face criminal charges, police chief Jacobs said.

 The hashtag #TyreeKing was among the most used on Twitter in the United States on Thursday morning and Columbus officials called for calm during the investigation.